 From 2000 to 2003, Commissioner Bremby served as an Assistant Research Professor at the University of Kansas, where he also served as Associate Director of the universityís Work Group on Health Promotion and Community Development, and coordinated the launch of the Institute for Community Health and Development.

 At the municipal government level, Commissioner Bremby was Assistant City Manager of Lawrence, Kansas, from 1990 to 2000, serving as chief operating officer responsible for police, fire and medical, public works, water and sewer, parks and recreation, finance, information systems, airport management, and budget preparation functions.
 The Commissionerís municipal experience also includes four years as an Assistant to the City Manager in Fort Worth, Texas.

-During his first two-plus years at the Connecticut Department of Social Services, Commissioner Bremby has directed initiatives in such areas as health care program restructuring, modernization of technology and business processes for improved client service delivery, and implementation of budget and legislative program changes.
+During his first three years at the Connecticut Department of Social Services, Commissioner Bremby has directed initiatives in such areas as health care program restructuring, modernization of technology and business processes for improved client service delivery, and implementation of budget and legislative program changes.
 The Commissioner has worked with the Governorís Office, Office of Policy and Management and Department of Administrative Servicesí Bureau of Enterprise Systems and Technology to target reinvestment in the agencyís staffing and technology infrastructure during a time of increased applications and caseloads.